 During the Obama administration, McConnell played a pivotal role in withholding Republican support for several presidential initiatives by utilizing the filibuster extensively and blocking many of President Obama’s judicial nominees, including Merrick Garland’s Supreme Court nomination.

-Under McConnell’s leadership during the Trump administration, the Senate Republican majority achieved significant milestones, passing the Tax Cuts and Jobs Act of 2017, the Economic Growth, Regulatory Relief and Consumer Protection Act in 2018, the First Step Act, and the Great American Outdoors Act.
+Under McConnell’s leadership during the Trump administration, the Senate Republican majority achieved significant milestones, passing the Tax Cuts and Jobs Act of 2017, the Economic Growth, Regulatory Relief and Consumer Protection Act of 2018, the First Step Act, and the Great American Outdoors Act.
 Additionally, they confirmed a record number of federal appeals court judges during a president’s first two years.
 McConnell employed the “nuclear option” to eliminate the 60-vote requirement for ending a filibuster concerning Supreme Court nominations, following a similar move made by his predecessor, Harry Reid, for other presidential nominations.
 This paved the way for the successful confirmations of Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett to the Supreme Court.

 Although supportive of many of Trump’s policies, McConnell expressed criticism regarding Trump’s attempts to overturn the 2020 presidential election.
 Despite voting to acquit Trump in his second impeachment trial, McConnell publicly held him “practically and morally responsible” for the January 6 United States Capitol attack.